Best Things to do in Maui with Kids

 Top Things to do in Maui With Kids

 It is safe to say that most people come to Hawaii for the beaches.
 Maui has so many options for beaches but some are better for kids than others.
-Always look online for tide and wave information because the ocean is powerful and alway changing.
+Always look online for tide and wave information because the ocean is powerful and always changing.
 Some of the beaches that had mild waves when we went to Maui as a couple, had giant waves when we went with our family.
 So always use your best judgement and respect the ocean.

 On each beach they also have flags so be sure to understand what the different colored flags mean.
 Red means severe hazards and I would stay out of the ocean if there is a red flag!
 Yellow flags mean the ocean conditions are rough, but not (usually) life-threatening.
 Use caution and common sense with yellow flags.
 Green means mild or calm but remember that the ocean is unpredictable so again use caution, always.